 The DET40/75P with phosphor screen:

-offers the DET40/75 timing detector optionally with phosphor screen.
+RoentDek offers the DET40/75 timing detectors optionally with phosphor screen.
 Compared to "industrial-grade" assemblies RoentDek supplies devices for high-end scientific applications.
 This means that the MCP stack is of same quality and specs as employed for single particle counting and imaging.
-Tthe screen is of selected quality with choice of material.
+The screen is of selected quality with choice of material.
 It does not need an aluminum cover so that decent light output is already achieved at comparably low bias.
 This makes handling, mounting and operation of the detector user-friendly (e.g., no excessive high voltage needed).
 The detector can be mounted anywhere inside the vacuum vessel as long as the screen can be viewed by a camera through a window.
 The assembly is modular, components can easily be replaced.
 It is possible to combine particle counting/timing with recording an image on the screen.